 The health economic evaluation will aim to establish the cost-effectiveness of slip resistant footwear in terms of preventing falls/slips.
 The economic evaluation will be undertaken in the form of a cost-utility analysis (CUA).
 It will be conducted from a societal perspective but will also distinguish costs which directly draw on the NHS budget.
-The trial Health Economist will write a detailed analysis plan prior to any analysis being conducted.
-This will be signed by the Chief Investigators and the Health Economist.
+The trial Health

+Economist will write a detailed analysis plan prior to any analysis being conducted.
+This will be reviewed by the TMG and TSC/DMEC and signed by the Chief Investigators and the Health Economist.